wildwestrom/dotfiles/README.md

-# Dotfiles GNU/Linux
+# Dotfiles MacOS

-This is a collection of dotfiles for my various instances of GNU/Linux.
+This is a collection of dotfiles for MacOS 11.

 To install, run these commands:

 1. First clone into a folder.
 I prefer `~/.dotfiles`.
 ```shell